National Biofilms Innovation Centre

 “This new National Biofilms Innovation Centre is poised to create a fusion of world-class interdisciplinary research and industry partnerships to deliver breakthrough science and technologies to control and exploit biofilms,” said Jeremy Webb, Principal Investigator and Co-Director for NBIC.
 “The UK is home to some of the most advanced research and commercial opportunities for the exploitation of biofilms so combining our talents gives us the best opportunity to establish a national, and international, agenda to tackle some of the world’s biggest challenges and work seamlessly across academia and industry to stimulate growth in this vital area.”

 The University of Birmingham is already a major player in biofilm research in many different disciplines.
 Research here ranges from studying biofilms in rivers, through using biofilms to improve stress resistance of biocatalysis, to investigating new ways to combat biofilms on medical devices or on human tissues, where they can cause serious health problems.
-Other areas of strength include magnetic resonance imaging of molecular transport in biofilms, mixed fungal and bacterial biofilms, computational modelling and synthesis of peptides, polymers and nanomaterials to visualize or combat biofilms.
+Researchers at the Centre for Computational Biology (CCB) develop computational models of biofilms based on a more mechanistic description of biofilm processes to improve the predictive power of the models.

 Dr Jan Kreft, of the Institute of Microbiology and Infection (IMI) and the Centre for Computational Biology (CCB) at the University of Birmingham, said: “We are proud to be part of this new Centre, which will be a tremendous networking and funding mechanism to facilitate greater collaboration between academics and industry partners.”